RealOSR: Latent Guidance Boosts Diffusion-based Real-world Omnidirectional Image Super-Resolutions: Method

-where $\mathcal{A}^\text{L2P}_b(\cdot)$ converts feature maps from the $b$-th UNet block into pixel space, allowing for pixel-level control when necessary.
-Conversely, $\mathcal{A}^\text{P2L}_b(\cdot)$ enables efficient mapping back to the latent space of the $b$-th UNet block, supporting latent-level control, such as the latent unfolding module.
-DAM is designed to be lightweight by utilizing 1$\times$1 convolutions and Channel Shuffle~\cite{zhang2018shufflenet} for efficient feature transformation while employing pixel shuffle/unshuffle operations for fast up/down-sampling.
+where $\mathcal{A}^\text{L2P}_b(\cdot)$ converts feature maps from the $b$-th UNet block into pixel space, allowing for pixel-level control if needed (e.g., gradient guidance in the pixel space).
+Conversely, $\mathcal{A}^\text{P2L}_b(\cdot)$ enables efficient mapping back to the latent space of the $b$-th UNet block, supporting latent-level control, such as the LGSC to be introduced in the following part.
+LPTB is designed to be lightweight by utilizing 1$\times$1 group convolution and Channel Shuffle~\cite{zhang2018shufflenet} for efficient conversion while employing pixel shuffle/unshuffle operations for fast up/down-sampling.

-\textbf{Latent Unfolding Module (LUM).} Gradient descent-based deep unfolding is trivial when $\mathbf{A}$ is linear and known.
-In real-world ODISR, however, the degradation operator $\mathbf{\Phi}$ is non-linear and unknown, making gradient calculation in Eq.~\ref{eq:ddnm} intractable.
-To address this, we propose the Latent Unfolding Module (LUM), which parameterizes $\mathbf{\Phi}_{\hat{\theta}}(\cdot)$ and $\mathbf{\Phi}^{\top}_{\hat{\theta}}(\cdot)$ to simulate the role of $\mathbf{A}$ and $\mathbf{A}^{\dagger}$ during the gradient descent step under non-linear degradation.
+\textit{\textbf{Latent Gradient Simulation Core (LGSC).}} Degradation-based condition guidance is trivial when $\mathbf{A}$ is linear and known.
+In real-world ODISR, however, the degradation operator $\mathbf{\Phi}$ is non-linear and unknown, making gradient calculation in Eq.~\ref{eq:gd} intractable.
+To address this, the proposed Latent Gradient Simulation Core parameterizes $\mathbf{\Phi}_{\hat{\theta}}(\cdot)$ and $\mathbf{\Phi}^{\top}_{\hat{\theta}}(\cdot)$ to simulate the role of $\mathbf{A}$ and $\mathbf{A}^{\dagger}$ during the gradient descent step under non-linear degradation.
 Leveraging the rich semantic and multi-scale information within the latent spaces from UNet blocks, the simulated gradient descent is performed in the latent spaces:

-In the context of the image linear inverse problem, $\mathbf{A}$ and $\mathbf{A}^{\dagger}$ represent degradation characteristics.
-Specifically, in the SR task, they are typically modeled using hand-crafted parametrized convolution kernels \cite{wang2022zero}.
-Inspired by this, the proposed $\mathbf{\Phi}_{\hat{\theta}}(\cdot)$ and $\mathbf{\Phi}^{\top}_{\hat{\theta}}(\cdot)$ are designed to adapt to different degradation types by using 3$\times$3 dynamic convolution \cite{li2022odconv}, where $\hat{\theta}$ includes parameters of MLP-based dynamic weight generator and the convolution kernel groups which are dynamically assembled based on degradation parameters $\mathbf{d} =[d_n, d_b]$, as illustrated in Fig.~\ref{fig:conv}.
+In the context of the image linear inverse problem, $\mathbf{A}$ and $\mathbf{A}^{\dagger}$ are used for calculating the gradient direction.
+Specifically, in the SR task, they are typically modeled using hand-crafted parametrized convolution kernels \cite{wang2022ddnm}.
+Inspired by this, the proposed $\mathbf{\Phi}_{\hat{\theta}}(\cdot)$ and $\mathbf{\Phi}^{\top}_{\hat{\theta}}(\cdot)$ are designed to learn estimating different degradation types by using 3$\times$3 dynamic convolution \cite{li2022odconv}, where $\hat{\theta}$ includes parameters of MLP-based dynamic weight generator and the convolution kernel groups which are dynamically assembled based on degradation parameters $\mathbf{d} =[d_n, d_b]$, as illustrated in Fig.~\ref{fig:conv}.
+Via this way, the one-step generation process can incorporate degradation information as guidance, resulting in SR results that balance fidelity and realness.
+The pseudo-code of the LaGAR is shown in Algo.~\ref{alg:LaGAR}.